tprai/SuperNintendo/README.md

 ## Editor Note

 All credit to [github.com/lrusso.](https://github.com/lrusso) I only changed the controls and added a speed up function (TAB for 4x, Backquote for 16x).
+Also you can now upload zip files containing snes files.

 # Super Nintendo